 In 2014, the German Cancer Society (DKG) and the Union for International Cancer Control (UICC) initiated the European Roundtable Meetings to stimulate more exchange between European cancer organisations and sharing of best practice on key topics relevant to national cancer control planning.
 Previous meetings have identified the National Cancer Control Plan as a fundamental tool for improved coordination and synergies between key national activities.

-On 4 May 2018, participants from European organisations met in Berlin for the fifth in a series of European Roundtable Meetings focussing sharing best practice for improvement of cancer care.
+On 14 June May 2019, participants from European organisations met in Berlin for the sixth in a series of European Roundtable Meetings focussing on Knowledge transfer as a tool towards improvement of cancer care in low- and middle-income countries.